Harshit-65/Rule-Engine-with-AST/README.md

 This project is a Rule Engine that allows dynamic creation, combination, and evaluation of rules based on user attributes such as age, department, income, and experience.
 The rules are represented using Abstract Syntax Trees (ASTs), enabling flexible and powerful rule-based logic.

+## UPDATE

+- Added Bonus Feature to update existing rules - Click on the cleck box "update existing Feature in create Rule" and write the name of the existing Rule in database and pass the new Rule

 ## Video Explanation

 https://drive.google.com/file/d/1Tys9t2FLO6IBqc8wnIE-vYtXe7zlx7Dm/view?usp=sharing

 ## Table of Contents